Babazka/gor/README.md

 	If you have multiple addresses with different limits.
 For example: http://staging.example.com|100,http://dev.example.com|10 -ip="0.0.0.0": ip addresses to listen on
-  -p=28020: specify port number
+  -p=28020: specify port number -persistent-connections=false: Set this option to use together with connection pool in listen servers -client-pool-size=0: size of a pool of connections to forward servers (default: no pool, open a connection per request).
+	Using a pool allows the usage of HTTP keep-alive when possible.

 ```

 ## Latest releases (including binaries)